California State Route 261: Tolls

 SR 261 employs a barrier toll system, where drivers are charged flat-rate tolls based on what particular toll booths they pass through.
 Since May 13, 2014, the road has been using an all-electronic, open road tolling system.
 And on October 2, 2019, the license plate tolling program, under the brand name "ExpressAccount", was discontinued.
 Drivers may still pay using the FasTrak electronic toll collection device, or via a one time payment online 5 days before or after their trip on the toll road.
 Drivers who do not pay after 5 days will be assessed an additional toll violation penalty.

 There is one mainline toll gantry at Irvine Ranch.
-As of July 2024, the gantry uses a variable pricing scheme based on the time of day for FasTrak users (it is not truly congestion priced because toll rates come from a preset schedule and are not based on actual congestion); non-FasTrak drivers must pay the $3.46 maximum toll regardless of the day and time.
-Tolls are also collected at a flat rate at selected on-and off-ramps: Irvine Boulevard's northbound onramp ($2.79), northbound offramp ($2.20), and southbound onramp ($2.20); and Portola Parkway ($2.79, free on the northbound offramp).
+As of July 2026, the gantry uses a variable pricing scheme based on the time of day for FasTrak users (it is not truly congestion priced because toll rates come from a preset schedule and are not based on actual congestion); non-FasTrak drivers must pay the $3.60 maximum toll regardless of the day and time.
+Tolls are also collected at a flat rate at selected on-and off-ramps: Irvine Boulevard's northbound onramp ($2.91), northbound offramp ($2.28), and southbound onramp ($2.28) (free on southbound offramp); and Portola Parkway ($2.91, free on the northbound offramp).